MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Socialbakers.md

 ### Example usage

-1. Select the Data Source you would like to work with by selecting the checkbox.
+1. Choose the Data Source you would like to work with by selecting the checkbox.
     - Parameters can be selected on the right section of the Navigator.

    ![DataSources](./media/socialbakers/image3.png)